 The government, nevertheless, sought to use his influence with the chiefs of the other towns to persuade them to cooperate with the whites.
 It was hoped that their desire for the resumption of trade would be sufficient to win them over.
 The government, however. hesitated to force the issue for fear of driving them to join the hostiles while the colony was in such a weakened condition.

-The coming of Moore and his army to North Carolina gave its officials the confidence they needed.
-On a visit to Thomas Pollock, acting governor of North Carolina after the death of Hyde in early September, 1712, Chief Blount expressed his desire for the resumption of trade with his people.
+The coming of Col. James Moore and his army to North Carolina gave its officials the confidence they needed.
+On a visit to Thomas Pollock, Acting Governor of North Carolina after the death of Governor Edward Hyde in early September of 1712, Chief Blount expressed his desire for the resumption of trade with his people.
 He was told that this would be done if they would bring in King Hancock and the scalps of the other hostiles.

 January 1st came and Chief Blount had not brought in the scalps of the enemy.
-Colonel Moore then made ready to march against the hostiles.
-By the middle of the month food had been shipped around to Fort Barnwell, the supply base on the Neuse.
-On January 17, Moore's army, enlarged by the addition of some eighty-five North Carolinians, left Albemarle County to the great relief of its inhabitants.
+Col. Moore then made ready to march against the hostiles.
+By the middle of the month food had been shipped around to Fort Barnwell, the supply base on the Neuse River.
+On January 17, Col. Moore's army, enlarged by the addition of some eighty-five North Carolinians, left Albemarle County to the great relief of its inhabitants.